PratikMaitra/EZ-DSNER/README.md

 ## Installation

-We recommedn creating a conda/python environment based on Python 3.7 which is the most compatible with the methods.
+We recommend creating a conda/Python environment based on Python 3.7, which is the most compatible with the methods.

 ### Prerequisites